dczia/Defcon27-Badge/README.md

 # Software

-- ARM-GCC toolchain
+- GNU-ARM-GCC toolchain
+    - Your own choice of IDE (Visual Studio Code, Atom, CLion, Eclipse, etc)

 - See SOFTWARE for more info

 # Board

-- KiCad
+- Designed in KiCad

 # Documentation